Using the SORACOM Funnel Kinesis Firehose adapter to aggregate data on the cloud

 Funnel is a cloud resource adapter that allows you to directly forward data from a device to a specific cloud service.

 Simply indicating a resource on a cloud service allows you to directly aggregate data from your device.
-The major difference between Funnel and SORACOM Beam is that, while the forwarded destination is not a generic protocol, you can expend a minimum of time and effort to rapidly deploy use of cloud services.
+The major difference between Funnel and Soracom Beam is that, while the forwarded destination is not a generic protocol, you can expend a minimum of time and effort to rapidly deploy use of cloud services.

 Funnel explained